Last Updated on April 4, 2021 by Chef Mireille

-Come Y Bebe – the drinkable South American fruit salad, especially popular in Colombia and Ecuador.
+Come Y Bebe – the drinkable South American fruit salad, is especially popular in Colombia and Ecuador.
+Whether you call it Fruit Salad or Fruit Punch, this is a delicious and refreshing Tropical Fruit Salad.

 In Latin America, popsicles are known as paletas.
 There are two types of paletas.
 One type is fruit based and the other is milk based.
 The milk based one starts with a combination of coconut milk and sweetened condensed milk.
 These are Paletas de Coco.
 Fruit can be added to make numerous varieties.
 Some common flavors include passionfruit, mango and papaya.